Ontario and Canada Legal Rights Explained

 (f) Consents to Disclose and Verify Information

 Another practical mechanism available to administrators to obtain eligibility information is the "Consent to Disclose and Verify Information" [Form 0985], which is a mandatory element of any Application for welfare assistance.
-These Consents can be used to exercise the administrators' authority - and indeed duty [see s.1(b) "Comment" above] - to engage in its own verification of eligibility information with third parties.
-However it must be noted that such "Consent" authority is limited to gathering "information" from third parties [Reg s.19].
+These Consents can be used to exercise the administrators' authority - and indeed duty [see the comments regarding Reg 22 in s.1(a) above] - to engage in its own verification of eligibility information with third parties.
+However it must be noted that such "Consent" authority is limited to gathering information from third parties [Reg s.19].

-Surprisingly, the Form used for this purpose [Form 0985], and drafted by the Director of OW is not particularly over-reaching on its face - referring consistently to "information" and not to documents.
-However it is almost universally accepted amongst third parties that these "Consents" operate to allow them to provide the administrator with copies of material documents as the means of conveying this "information".
-Any lawyer will tell you that there is a huge evidentiary difference between 'information' and information embodied in a pre-existing documents (ie. evidence).
-Excessive or unwarranted disclosure by such involved third parties may even conceivably form the basis of a civil action for breach of fiduciary duty.
+Surprisingly, the Form used for this purpose [Form 0985] (drafted by the Director of OW) is not particularly over-reaching on its face, referring consistently to "information" and not to documents.
+However it is universally expected by the administrator, and acquiesced to by third parties, that these "Consents" legally authorize the provision by the third party to the administrator of copies of documents, ostensibly as a reasonable manner of conveying the requested "information".
+As any lawyer will tell you, there is a huge legal and evidentiary difference between 'information' and information embodied in a pre-existing documents (ie. evidence).
+As practically all third parties who receive such requests are under a fiduciary duty to protect the privacy of the applicant, any third party exceeding the narrow "information"-only authority granted by these Consents is potentially liable for damages under the tort of breach of fiduciary duty.

 (g) Municipal Freedom of Information and Protection of Personal Privacy Act (MFIPPA)